ACCOUNTING TRIAL TRIGGERS BIG CHANGES IN TENNESSEE FINANCE LAW

 BILLING FRAUD: THE TENNESSEE TWIST

-But unlike the fraud cases in Florida and Texas, where the courts spotted the fraud and shut it down, the courts in Tennessee took a different view.
+In the fraud cases in Florida and Texas the courts spotted the frauds of court-administrators and their law firms, and shut it down.
+But in Tennessee, the courts took a different view.

 As previously reported, Tennessee Judge James Martin III ruled that in the Volunteer state, it was not a fraud or breach of fiduciary duty for a fiduciary, or someone working for that fiduciary, to hide legal and financial records from the clients and beneficiaries that they are serving.